MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/checklist.md

 ---
-title: Design review checklist for Operational Excellence
+title: Recommendation checklist for Operational Excellence
-description: Learn how to incorporate an operational excellence approach in your Power Platform workload.
+description: Learn about the recommendations that will help you to achieve an operational excellence approach in your Power Platform workload team.
 author: robstand
 ms.author: rstand
 ms.reviewer: jhaskett-msft